carlonicora/RAW/RAW.md

 Every time a player receives an inspiration token, their hero points pool is increased by 3 hero points.

-The Game Masters should use the inspiration as tool to create more cohesiveness to the party, creating a way for players to support each other in creating
+The Game Masters should use the inspiration as tool to create more cohesiveness to the party, creating a way for players to support each other in creating a better game.

 ### Donations

+Players can also decide to donate some of their hero points to another character, for a spectacular success.
+In order to do so, the Game Masters should ask the donor to explain why they are doing it and how this identifies visually.
+Maybe the character is helping another, or when the sword is ready to strike, it's that hope that is shared.
+The Game Master should make the donation of Hero Points a true moment of party unity.

 ## Ability list